 “You should just visit that when you go to Split,” advised my hostel.
 “It’s on the way.”

-If I’d had done a bit more planning, I would have packed smarter, planned my routes better and, in all honesty, probably have waited until April, when tourist season is just starting, to visit.
+If I’d had done a bit more planning for this trip to Europe, I would have packed smarter, planned my routes better and, in all honesty, probably have waited until April, when tourist season is just starting, to visit.

 This all being said, there have been times I’ve done my travel research and planned all the trip details — only to regret it because I became locked into places and activities I didn’t end up wanting to experience.
 While on the road it’s inevitable you’ll meet people, hear about cities you didn’t know about before, fall in love, learn about a great hostel…all events that may make you want to change your original plans.